KnisterPeter/rezensent/README.md

 # rezensent

-The rezensent is a github app which help managing big pull requests in a repository divided by code ownership rules.
+The rezensent (german for reviewer) is a github app which help managing big pull requests in a repository divided by code ownership rules.

 ## Idea

-Spit a pull request into several smaller ones along the lines of ownership.
+Split a pull request into several smaller ones along the lines of ownership.
 Then maintain the spitted pull requests using the app.

 It is loosely based on the idea of [googles rosie](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext)